ROMEEZHOU/TitleBarColoring/README.md

 ## Getting Started
 1. Fork this repo to your Github account and run it locally on your machine by cloning it.
 For a quick review on Github commands, check out this [link](https://education.github.com/git-cheat-sheet-education.pdf).
-2. Search "about:debugging" in Firefox browser.
-Click 'This Firefox' on the left side and then click the 'Load Temporary Add-on' button and select the manifest.json file for this project.
+2. Search "`about:debugging`" in Firefox browser.
+Click 'This Firefox' on the left side and then click the 'Load Temporary Add-on' button and select the `manifest.json` file for this project.
 The extension will appear on the page and should be ready to use!

 ## Licensing
 - TabColor is a Free and Open Source (FOSS) project under the [Mozilla Public License 2.0](https://github.com/ossd-s23/TitleBarColoring/blob/main/LICENSE).